 c.
 Committee members may not be present when their own dossiers are being considered.

 d.
 When the department head is the person being considered by the committee, the department head shall be excused, and the committee shall elect a pro tem chair (voting) from its membership.
 The pro tem chair shall submit the committee's recommendations directly to the appropriate dean.

+e.
+Proxy voting or in absentia voting are not permitted for collegial review committees.
+If a committee member is not present and able to participate in the discussion she/he may not vote

 2. College collegial review committees*